AlexRJ-Marine/arj-marine/_posts/2019-07-17-Dissertation.markdown

 <h1>Ecological studies of the flame shell (_Limaria hians_) focusing on habitat restoration.</h1>

-My honors project focused on the biology of flameshells with regard to potential habitat restoration efforts and added to data showing a continued decline in the Port Appin flame shell bed.
+My honors project focused on the biology of flame shells with regard to potential habitat restoration efforts and added to data showing a continued decline in the Port Appin flame shell bed.

+Flame shells are

+Another part of my dissertation was nest rebuilding observations at night using a raspberry pi based camera system to record long timelapses during the day and night using the Pi NOIR camera and an infrared light.
+Footage bellow.
+This work is being continued by [Kieran Tulbure](https://www.hw.ac.uk/schools/energy-geoscience-infrastructure-society/research/iles/tulbure-kieran.htm), a PHd candidate at Heriot-Watt University.

 <iframe width="867" height="651" src="https://www.youtube.com/embed/gOKh0IdMGN4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>